SIP Trunking vs. Hosted PBX: 5 Key Differences

 - Leverages your IP Network, turning voice into an application on the network

-- Additional call appearances can be added quickly without having to wait for more circuits to be installed
+- Additional call appearances (the equivalent of phone lines) can be added quickly without having to wait for more circuits to be installed

-Call appearances can be routed to other sites quickly, so you have flexibility with where phone service is being provided
+- Call appearances can be routed to other sites quickly, so you have flexibility with where phone service is being provided.
+This was indispensable for many of our customers during the global pandemic.

 SIP Trunking Cons